cksystemsteaching/selfie/README.md

 Finally, we can take 7 full adders, one for each bit in the example of the previous section, and connect them in a chain of full adders to form a 7-bit adder where the carry-out of each full adder is fed to the carry-in of the more-significant full adder to the left of it, resembling what we do when adding two binary numbers by hand.
 In an actual electronic circuit, the exact same thing happens by having the involved bits travel as low and high voltage through the circuit.
 Now, imagine that a modern computer typically features 32-bit and even 64-bit adders which in turn require around one- to two-thousand transistors, respectively.
 Only the dramatic miniaturization of transistors made that possible.

-Everything a computer does is essentially based on the connection of Boolean Logic and digital electronics.
+Everything a computer does is essentially based on the connection of Boolean logic and digital electronics.
 If you are interested in the topic look for books on computer architecture of which we mention one at the end of the chapter.
 It is an incredibly exciting, highly active field that is the foundation of the computer revolution.

 You may ask yourself why we do not go further into the details of digital electronics here.
-The reason is because we can, thanks to Boolean Logic, and thereby save a lot of time and effort.
-Boolean Logic provides an *abstraction* from digital electronics that allows us to ignore physics!
+The reason is because we can, thanks to Boolean logic, and thereby save a lot of time and effort.
+Boolean logic provides an *abstraction* from digital electronics that allows us to ignore physics!
 This is almost magic.

 Computer scientists love abstractions and this is our first example out of many that follow below.
 The key to understanding many abstractions in computer science is to keep in mind that everything in a computer is encoded in bits which in turn are handled by electronic circuits.
-Boolean Logic allows us to focus at least on the bits.
+Boolean logic allows us to focus at least on the bits.
 However, even that level of detail is often too cumbersome to deal with directly, which is why we go even further and introduce binary arithmetic and so on.
 So, always ask yourself how we can manage those bits on a level of abstraction that is closer to what we want to do.

 Next, we show you how negative numbers are handled, that is, how binary subtraction works.
 Binary multiplication and division is also important but we leave that out here.
 In principle, both work the way you learned in school with decimal numbers but we do not need to remember exactly how to follow the material here.